 4. Hole in the wall

 Standing at the mouth of the Mpako River lies one of South Africa's most impressive landmarks - Hole in the Wall.
-Created millions of years ago by the buffeting waves, this unique natural landmark is steeped in Xhosa folklore which makes it one of the most romantic spots in South Africa for nature lovers.
+Created millions of years ago by the buffeting waves, this unique natural landmark is steeped in Xhosa folklore which makes it one of the most romantic places in South Africa for couples who love nature.

 Legend has it that a beautiful Xhosa girl lived in a village near the lagoon.
 One day she was seen by one of the sea people - half-gods who look like humans but have flipper-like hands and feet.
 The seaman fell in love with her beauty and tried to woo her.